fluca1978/fluca1978.github.io/about.md

 There was a time when I thought achievements were really important.
 Today I look back and truly believe that is much more important to *demonstrate my value on the field, not on a piece of paper*.
-By the way, if you are interested, the following is an partial list.
+By the way, if you are interested, the following is a partial list.

 In the academic world: